157.9 Recruitment of New Faculty

-1. Vacancies for full-time faculty will be placed in the discipline's own nationally circulated publication or the Chronicle of Higher Education with a closing date of no less than 30 days from the day of publication, unless the Affirmative Action Officer approves otherwise.
-Copies of such advertisements must be approved by the Vice President for Academic Affairs and Dean and the Affirmative Action Officer, and filed in the Personnel Office.
+1. Equal employment opportunities will be provided for all applicants regardless of race, color, national origin, sex, age, or disability.
+The search for and hiring of new faculty, including advertising, will conform to University's affirmative action guidelines (See File 832.1.)
+Vacancies for full-time faculty will be placed in The Chronicle of Higher Education for a minimum advertisement period of thirty (30) days, unless the Affirmative Action Officer approves otherwise.
+The Personnel Director will coordinate the placement of these ads.
+Vacancies may also be listed in the discipline's own publication if desired by the department chair.
+Copies of such advertisements must be filed in the Personnel Office.
 The department chair also must provide affirmative action information to the Personnel Office for each applicant who is considered a finalist for the position.

 2. The department chair should maintain a file on prospective faculty to use as vacancies occur and confer continually with the Vice President for Academic Affairs and Dean regarding the adequacy of department personnel.

-3. When it is agreed that a new or replacement faculty member is needed, the department chair is responsible for locating qualified candidates of proven character and academic competence, and whose philosophy of education is compatible with that of the University.
-The department chair is responsible for ensuring that the interview process supports this goal and is reasonably consistent for each candidate for a given position.
+3. When it is agreed that a new or replacement faculty member is needed, the department chair is responsible for locating candidates of proven character and academic competence, and whose philosophy of education is compatible with that of the University.
 Continual consultation with the Vice President for Academic Affairs and Dean and members of the department is imperative in the entire process.